 Practice relaxation techniques before bed.
 Meditation, breathing exercises, progressive muscle relaxation techniques, and aromatherapy have proven effective methods for getting your body ready for sleep.

 Avoid substances that disturb sleep.
 I can’t tell you how many people I have treated for insomnia who have a habit of drinking coffee or tea in the afternoon.
 The fact is, coffee can stay in your system for up to 10 hours.
 Other substances that affect sleep quality include alcohol, sugar, and eating late at night.

 Acupuncture for Insomnia?

 If your insomnia continues, acupuncture may be able to correct the underlying issues.
 Several high-quality clinical studies on acupuncture reveal how effective acupuncture can be at resetting dysfunctional sleep patterns.
-Patients in these studies treated with acupuncture and herbal medicine enjoyed better-quality sleep, decreased number of waking periods, and more stable sleep patterns as assessed by EEG studies, Jenkins sleep questionnaire, and the MOS sleep module questionnaire.
+Patients in these studies treated with acupuncture and herbal medicine enjoyed better-quality sleep, decreased waking periods, and more stable sleep patterns as assessed by EEG studies, the Jenkins sleep questionnaire, and the MOS sleep module questionnaire.

 Neurology conferences – Neuropsychiatry and Sleep Medicine. https://sleepdisorders.neurologyconference.com/

 Knowing what to do about insomnia – msn.com. https://www.msn.com/en-xl/news/other/knowing-what-to-do-about-insomnia/ar-BBU7W7w